gadher80/Data-Evalution-Cleaning/README.md

-# Fraunhofer-CSP

 Hereby I would like to suggest some of the basics tasks that I have been through so far.

 This is the project of Importing data into MariaDB

-It contains various tasks like following
+It contains various tasks as:

 1. Python to Sql Connection
 2. Create a table